OfficeDev/office-js-docs-pr/docs/index.md

             </div>
             <div class="cardText">
                 <h3>Office Add-ins guidance</h3>
-                <p>Learn about the Office Add-ins platform and important concepts that apply to building any type of Office Add-in.</p>
+                <p>Learn about the Office Add-ins platform and important concepts that apply to building any Office Add-in.</p>
             </div>
         </a>
     </li>